PRC Certificate of Good Standing: How to Request a Certificate of Good Standing

 PRC Office Locations

-The PRC Central Office is located at P. Paredes St., Sampaloc, Manila.
-PRC also has regional offices across the country.
-Visit the PRC website to find the nearest regional office or satellite office where you can file your application for a Certificate of Good Standing.
+The PRC Central Office is at P. Paredes St., Sampaloc, Manila.
+PRC-NCR relocated to Eton Centris, Quezon City in October 2025.
+PRC also has regional offices across the country — visit the PRC website to find the nearest office.